-- Action HR-4.1.3: Develop a robust scoring and reporting system (e.g., health and wellness scorecard) to evaluate employer practices at workplaces in the unincorporated areas of the county.
-Develop incentives for workplaces to meet defined scorecard standards to improve physical and mental health, wages, job security, advancement opportunities, and meaningful voices in the workplace. - Action HR-4.1.4: Work with regional partners to convene a multistakeholder regional board that brings together residents, small businesses, and workers to identify, launch, and evaluate economic investment pilot programs that align small business goals with people-focused and place-based community priorities through shared decision-making power and aligned objectives.
+▶ Action HR-4.1.4: Work with regional partners to convene a multistakeholder regional board that brings together residents, small businesses, labor organizations, and workers to identify, launch, and evaluate economic investment pilot programs that align small business goals with people-focused and place-based community priorities through shared decision-making power and aligned objectives.

-MEASURE HR-4.2: Incentivize and promote green business practices.
+MEASURE HR-4.2: Incentivize and promote green business practices, such as work-from-home policies.

-- Action HR-4.2.1: Promote business creation, retention, and entrepreneurship by providing technical assistance and financial incentives to local businesses. - Action HR-4.2.2: Continue to promote and encourage participation in the Alameda County Green Business Program through the California Green Business Network.
+- ▶ Action HR-4.2.1: Promote business creation, retention, and entrepreneurship by providing technical assistance and financial incentives to local businesses. - ▶ Action HR-4.2.2: Continue to promote and encourage participation in the Alameda County Green Business Program through the California Green Business Network. - ▶ Action HR-4.2.3: Work with local employers to provide subsidies to employees for using transit or active transportation to commute to work, and encourage flexible work schedules (e.g., 9/80s and 4/10s) as well as telecommuting.